Electrify your fleet: Q&A with the expert

 GEOTAB: Last piece of advice?

 MATT STEVENS: It can’t be emphasized enough: don’t guess at how to electrify your fleet.
 The variety of EV models has soared in the past two years.
 A detailed electric vehicle suitability assessment can provide you with the data you need to successfully switch to electric vehicles at a pace and price personalized for your company.
-Follow this link for a roadmap to electrifying your fleet.

 Converting your fleet from gas to electric isn’t an all-or-nothing gamble: it’s a balance.
 Ask the right questions and follow the proper processes, and you can embark on the gas-to-electric journey in a way that works for your fleet.